jtmoon79/coverlovin2/README.md

 A common use-case is creating "`cover.jpg`" files for a large collection of ripped Compact Disc albums.

-coverlovin2 can only be run by Python version 3.7 (or greater).
+coverlovin2 requires Python version 3.7 or greater.

 # Table of Contents